 Who can name the flower that is most typical for the Netherlands?
 Of course… the tulips.
-Visiting Keukenhof and the Tulip fields was on my bucket list for a while.
+Visiting Keukenhof and the Tulip fields in Lisse was on my bucket list for a while.
 Last year I could not see it as I was in Japan around that time.
 This year I had one weekend off work and decided to go!

 These flowers bloom for a certain period each year, depending on the weather, usually going from the last week of March to mid May.